Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 8. Conferences and presentations

-Attending and receiving invitations to conferences and presentations shows employers you’ve exposing yourself to new ideas and building connections in your industry.
+Listing conferences you’ve attended and presentations you’ve given shows employers you’re constantly exposing yourself to new ideas and building connections in your industry.

-Only list conferences you’ve attended in the last five to seven years.
-You can always include a complete list of the conferences you’ve attended in the appendix section.
+If you’ve attended several conferences, be selective about which ones you include.
+You can always include a complete list of the conferences you’ve attended in the appendix.

 - the conference name